 I was very worried that it could be too much of a culture shock if I ever wanted to join another large investment bank.
 Could I cut it in the harsher environment of a Goldman Sachs after three or four years at HSBC?
 Equally, if I were competing with juniors from J.P.
 Morgan for a private equity job in the future, would I be disadvantaged coming from HSBC?
 Would I have the same hard-nosed attitude?

 I also concluded that while HSBC still doesn’t have the global brand name of a Goldman Sachs, Morgan Stanley or J.P.
-Morgan, it is still a reasonable career option here in Asia, where it makes almost all its money.
-HSBC is not just a big commercial bank in Asia – it’s also one of the dominant players in Asia Pacific DCM, and it’s been building in M&A, having recently worked on the ChemChina takeover of Syngenta, its largest deal in a decade.
+Morgan, it is still a reasonable career option here in Asia.
+HSBC's big strategy overhaul last month was all about Asia.

 Before making up my mind, I spent a lot of time looking at market league tables in Asia for the past five years, and I saw that HSBC had done a lot of meaningful deals.
 HSBC’s reasonable reputation in IBD and the risk of turning down the offer ultimately outweighed my worries about its softer culture.